Héctor Núñez

 Héctor Núñez Bello (8 May 1936 – 19 December 2011) was a Uruguayan footballer and manager.
 He was manager of the Uruguay squad that won Copa América 1995.

 Playing career

 Núñez was born in Montevideo and started his playing career at the age of 19 playing for Nacional.
-His good form earned him a chance to play for Uruguay, he was part of the squad for the 1959 Copa América.
+His good form earned him a chance to play for Uruguay, and he was part of the squad for the 1959 Copa América.

-He moved to Spain to join Valencia, he won the Fairs Cup in two consecutive seasons with the club.
+He moved to Spain to join Valencia, and he won the Fairs Cup in two consecutive seasons with the club.
 Later in his career he played for Mallorca and Levante.

-Núñez died in Spain, aged 75.
+Núñez died in Spain at age 75.

 Managerial career

-Núñez worked as the manager of a considerable number of clubs in Spain, he has also managed in Mexican and Uruguayan club football.
-He was manager of the Costa Rica national team in 1992 and the Uruguay national team between 1994 and 1997 where he led them to the Copa América 1995 championship.
+Núñez worked as the manager of a considerable number of clubs in Spain and has also managed in Mexican and Uruguayan club football.
+He was manager of the Costa Rica national team in 1992 and the Uruguay national team between 1994 and 1997, where he led Uruguay to the Copa América 1995 championship.